albertoalcolea/albertoalcolea.github.io/_posts/2022-04-03-incremental-backups-with-rsync-+-hard-links.md

 ---
-title: "Incremental backups with rsync + hard links"
+title:   Incremental backups with rsync + hard links
 date:    2022-04-03 10:30 +0200
 image:   /assets/img/posts/2022-04-03-backups/backup-strategy.jpg
-excerpt: "The combo rsync + hard links allows you to create on-site and off-site incremental backups on Linux, minimizing disk occupancy and allowing fast file recovery in case of disaster, that you can automate easily with a little sugar over those commands."
+excerpt: The combo rsync + hard links allows you to create on-site and off-site incremental backups on Linux, minimizing disk occupancy and allowing fast file recovery in case of disaster, that you can automate easily with a little sugar over those commands.
 ---

 > No one cares about backups until they lose something.